iceXshadow/qotd/README.md

 # Quote of the Day

 <!-- QUOTE_START -->
-> Turn the pain into power.
+> When something is important enough, you do it even if the odds are not in your favor.
 >
-> — Unknown
+> — Elon Musk

 Inspirational quotes provided by <a href="https://zenquotes.io/" target="_blank">ZenQuotes API</a>
 <!-- QUOTE_END -->